 The envelope controls the dynamic level of a note.
 It also acts on several other sound parameters (depending on selected engine and variation).
 The Buzzzy! offers one envelope per voice.
-While this is limited, the envelopes can work in different modes.
+While this can sound limited, the envelopes offer different modes.